VignanBaligari234/2048-Game/README.md

-# 2048-Game is a game built using Dockerfile and hosted on AWS Elastic BeanStalk
+# 2048-Game is a game built using Dockerfile and deployed on AWS Elastic BeanStalk